maedi/NGrammer/README.md

 NGrammer creates ngrams from wordlists.

-**What are ngrams?** Ngrams are simply segments of words.
-For example "app" is an ngram inside apple, application and approachable.
+**What are n-grams?** N-grams are simply segments of words.
+For example "app" is an n-gram inside apple, application and approachable.
 They can be any length.

-**What are wordlists?** Wordlists are just a text file of line break separated words.
+**What are wordlists?** Wordlists are a text file of line break separated words.
 They typically reach into the tens of thousands of lines.
 But that doesn't matter, NGrammer processes them super fast.

 ## Setup